Cunégonde

 Cunégonde is a fictional character in Voltaire's 1759 novel Candide.
 She is the title character's aristocratic cousin and love interest.

-At the beginning of the story, Candide is chased away from his uncle's home after he is caught kissing and fondling Cunégonde.
-Shortly afterwards, Cunégonde's family is attacked by a band of marauding soldiers and she is taken prisoner.
-However, Cunégonde soon becomes the mistress of two wealthy Portuguese who decide to share her between them.
+At the beginning of the story, the protagonist Candide is chased away from his uncle's home after he is caught kissing and fondling Cunégonde.
+Shortly afterwards, Cunégonde's family is attacked by a band of marauding soldiers, and she is taken prisoner.
+However, Cunégonde soon becomes the mistress of two wealthy Portuguese men who decide to share her between them.
 Candide kills the two men and he, Cunégonde and the Old Woman (Cunégonde's servant) flee to Buenos Aires.

 There, Cunégonde becomes the mistress of the provincial governor.
-Since Candide is wanted for the murders of the two Portuguese, he is forced to leave her in Buenos Aires.
-However he vows to find her and marry her.
+Since Candide is wanted for the murders of the two Portuguese men, he is forced to leave her in Buenos Aires.
+However, he vows to find her and marry her.
 Finally, near the end of the novel, Candide finds Cunégonde in Istanbul, but she has lost her beauty, and is now very irritable and unfortunately very shallow-minded.
 Candide reluctantly agrees to marry her.

 Name

-"Cunégonde" may be derived from Cunigunde of Luxemburg.
+"Cunégonde" may be derived from Cunigunde of Luxembourg.
 However, the first part of the name may be intended as a pun, referring to the female genitalia (Latin: cunnus, French: con).

 Kunigunde, Kunigunda, or Cunigunde is a European female name of German origin derived from "kuni" (clan, family) and "gund" (war).
 In Polish this is sometimes Kunegunda or Kinga.